Noise Figure Cascade Calculator

 Start with Stage Guidance.
 If Pre-active loss is high, reduce switch, cable, or filter loss before the first active stage.
 If First active gain is low or the Dominant contributor is early, improve the first active stage before chasing later IF blocks.

-The cascade result is calculated from the values on the page.
-Treat shared links, copied tables, downloaded documents, and JSON as user-controlled outputs that may contain entered stage names, gains, noise figures, and bandwidth settings.
+The cascade arithmetic uses the values in the browser without an upload step.
+Shared links, copied tables, downloaded documents, and JSON can contain entered stage names, gains, noise figures, and bandwidth settings.

 Glossary: